 Over a year, we’ve worked with dozens of clients who approached us with penalized sites.
-Recovering sites like these is a specialty of ours.
+Recovering sites like these is a specialty of ours, we being an SEO agency at the core.
 We’ve openly shared our recovery strategies on our blog as well as top tier sites like Search Engine Journal.
 Here are some of the best posts we’ve written on the subject:

 - How to Identify a Manual Spam Action, and Recover

 - Recover from Google Penalties in 10 Steps